With the buildup of lint in your dryer lines, your dryer’s efficiency is reduced, requiring longer drying periods.

 Dryer hose is disconnected from the dryer.

-Dryer is precisely cleaned using air-powered instruments.
+The dryer is precisely cleaned using air-powered instruments.

 Flexible air rods are inserted along the entire dryer line with special fittings that loosen the lint from the walls of the line.